kosmas58/compass-jquery-plugin/README.md

 Graphics
 --------

-Use compass to install the jquery.sparklines and jquery.ganttView javascript libraries into your project.
+Use compass to install the jquery.ganttView, jquery.highcharts and jquery.sparklines javascript libraries into your project.

 <pre>compass install [-r jquery] jquery/graphics <project name></pre>